galravid/Autonomous-Vehicle-Accidents/README.md

 The combination of **Python** and **GitHub** provided a major advantage: powerful and efficient analytical capabilities alongside a **professional, collaborative work environment**.
 This approach allowed us to perform the required analyses **reliably, transparently, and accurately**, maintaining high standards of **research quality**.

+## Problem Identification

+### Defining the Issues to Investigate

+#### 1. Different Accident Rates by Time of Day
+Analysis shows that autonomous vehicles experience accidents during off-peak hours, mainly between 21:00 and 7:00, while conventional vehicle accidents are lower during these hours.
+This indicates that autonomous driving systems may face difficulties under low-light conditions or low vehicle activity.
+Human factors research can focus on improving vehicle sensing and response during these hours, as well as driver experience when transitioning between different lighting and traffic conditions.

+#### 2. Impact of Road Type on Accidents
+Analysis of road types shows that intersections are a high-risk area for autonomous vehicles, with 259 accidents compared to 177 accidents in conventional vehicles.
+Narrow roads show relatively fewer accidents in both vehicle types.
+This raises questions about adapting autonomous systems to intersection complexity, the need for clearer road markings, and examining road design to reduce risks.
+Researching these aspects in UX can improve driving experience and safety.

+#### 3. Impact of Day of the Week on Accidents
+Comparison across days shows that autonomous vehicle accidents remain high on weekends, while conventional vehicle accidents decrease.
+This indicates a gap between traffic patterns of autonomous versus conventional vehicles.
+Research could examine how autonomous systems adapt to weekly traffic changes and how user experience could include alerts or route adjustments depending on the day.

+#### 4. Impact of Weather Conditions
+Although most accidents occurred in clear weather, this may be influenced by the local climate.
+A research issue involves the ability of autonomous systems to handle varying weather conditions, including daylight, low visibility, or rain.
+Studying system behavior in these conditions and providing clear information to the driver can improve user experience and safety.

+#### 5. Geographic Risk Hotspots
+Mapping accidents by location identifies areas with a high concentration of accidents, which are risk hotspots.
+This allows research on user experience in navigation systems, where real-time alerts or alternative routes can reduce the risk of accidents for both autonomous vehicles and human drivers.

+#### 6. Gaps Between Human and Autonomous Driving
+Differences in accident rates between autonomous and conventional vehicles highlight the need to understand interactions between human drivers and autonomous vehicles in mixed environments.
+Studying differences in driving patterns and responses to autonomous vehicles can lead to improved user interfaces, alerts, and feedback systems that help drivers understand vehicle status and surroundings.

+#### 7. Differences in Risk Perception
+Differences between autonomous and conventional vehicles indicate a gap in risk perception and response by drivers or the autonomous system.
+UX research can focus on designing systems that provide intuitive and clear information about potential risks and user interface elements that improve real-time decision-making, especially in dangerous or unexpected situations.

+#### 8. Differences Among Autonomous Vehicle Types
+Data shows that different autonomous vehicle types are involved in varying numbers of accidents.
+This raises a human factors and UX question: are these differences due to interface design and human-system interaction?
+Features such as information presentation, alert design, level of autonomy, and need for human intervention may affect driver engagement and accident prevention.
+This points to an issue for investigation: how does the design of the user interface and driving experience in autonomous vehicles actually influence accident rates?